energy-sustainability/energy-sustainability.github.io/_pages/RNN_lab_autonomous.md

 because of *insert reason here* and the results were the same/worse)
 * The interpretation of the results of the experiments:

-	* what did work, what did not work (eg: to increase the number neurons up to a number does not give any gains, to use dropout makes think worse consistently, to predict more than one step in the future works with these data up to a limit)
+	* what did work, what did not work (eg: to increase the number neurons up to a number does not give any gains, to use dropout makes thinks worse consistently, to predict more than one step in the future works with these data up to a limit)

 	* what set up/architecture/data improves the baseline (persistence), some intuition about why?